Protecting Construction Workers During the Winter

 OSHA’s cold stress card can serve as a reference guide to combat and prevent sickness or injuries related to cold weather.
 While the OSHA guidelines help, there are many other precautions you can take on a cold-weather job site that will protect your workers.

 - Beware of the environmental conditions and the expected forecast for the day that could present problems.

 - Identify signs and symptom of cold-related illness and injuries.

-- Train your workers about these weather injuries and how to protect from them.
+- Train workers about weather injuries and how to protect themselves.

-- Provide or encourage construction workers to wear appropriate clothing, including the possibility of wearing layers that could be adjusted to various weather conditions.
+- Provide or encourage construction workers to wear appropriate clothing, including layers that could be adjusted to various weather conditions.

-- Provide short breaks in warm environments allowing workers to warm up their bodies, or to dry their clothes.
+- Provide short breaks in warm environments for workers to warm up their bodies, or to dry their clothes.

 - Schedule work for the warmest part of the day.
 Moving the daily work hours to hottest hours or when the sun is at its maximum exposure.

-- Try to assign works to at least a pair of coworkers, so that anyone of them can be aware of the other.
+- Try to assign works to at least a pair of coworkers so that individual can be aware of the other's status

 - Avoid drinks with caffeine or alcohol.
 It is recommended to replenish your body with sugar water, or regular sports drinks.

 - Follow medical recommendations if you are under medical advice or taking any other prescribed medicine.

-Protective clothing is needed when work is expected to be executed at or below 4 degrees.
-Proper clothing should be selected to suit temperature, conditions, duration of the activity and place where the job will take place.
-Wearing proper clothing will reduce the possibilities of excessive sweating thus reducing the risk of a possible injury.
+Protective clothing is needed when work is expected to be executed at or below 4º C/40º F. Proper clothing should be selected to suit temperature, conditions, duration of the activity and location where the job will take place.
+Wearing proper clothing will reduce the possibilities of excessive sweating, thus reducing the risk of an injury.